 2.)
 Buy your film tickets individually

 Did you know you can theoretically get into any SXSW film without a badge?
-As pointed out on the SXSW website, “If there are still seats available, single admissions tickets are sold for $12, fifteen minutes before showtime.”
+As pointed out on the SXSW website:

 Of course, if it’s a small theatre or there’s a big name actor in the film, your chances of getting in decrease as it’s bound to fill up with badge holders.
 Still, worth trying.
 (Also helpful: Planning.
 Here’s the SXSW Film schedule for 2019, check back for regular updates.)

 Many bands and musicians play free day shows before their evening badgeholders-only shows.
-Check out the SXSW free page and be sure to check the social media pages of your favorite band and musicians to see if they’re doing it.
-Also super helpful is a website called RSVPster, which automatically registers you for the events you’ll want to check out and then produces a list of activities.
-That’s crazy cool!
+Check out the SXSW free page and be sure to check the social media pages of your favorite band and musicians to see if they’re playing.
+Also super helpful is the service RSVPster, which automatically registers you for the events you’ll want to check out and then produces a list of activities for a small fee.

 See?
 No SXSW badge, no problem!
 Get ready to revel in this magnificent festival — immediately!

-Jon Fortenbury and Stephen C. Webster contributed to this article.
+Jon Fortenbury, Laurie Lyons, and Stephen C. Webster contributed to this article.